INTERNATIONAL BOND & SHARE SOCIETY RULES

 7.4 On receiving a requisition for a Special Meeting signed by at least ten Members, the Secretary shall within 14 days give all Members notice of such a meeting.
 The Chairman shall determine if a Special Meeting is an in-person meeting or an online meeting.
 Any requisition calling for a Special Meeting must state the reasons for which such meeting is called and the resolutions that are to be put and must declare any commercial interests of any of the signatories in any of the business.
 No other business shall be considered at the meeting.
 Notice of any Special Meeting shall be given to Members with the same notice and in the same manner as for an Annual General Meeting (see Rule 7.1).
 Twenty Members shall form a quorum at any Special Meeting.

 8 COMMITTEE AND OFFICERS

 8.1 A Committee of Members of the Society shall be empowered to manage the affairs of the Society and to take any action on its behalf which it deems conducive to the purposes of the Society including the purchase of insurance for protection of the Officers and/or other members of the Committee against legal liabilities arising from their management of the affairs of the Society.

 8.2 The Committee shall consist of three officers (a Chairman, a Secretary and a Treasurer) of whom at least two shall not be dealers in scripophily and up to nine other members.
-A dealer shall be defined for this purpose as a person who has a financial interest in, or is engaged or employed directly or indirectly in, any business listed or qualified to be listed in the Society’s published directories of dealers and auctioneers.
+A dealer shall be defined for this purpose as a person who buys and sells scripophily items as a primary source of income, irrespective of whether that person has chosen to be shown as a dealer in their membership entry in the Directory.
 In addition the committee of any affiliated society whose members constitute 20% or more of the Members listed in the Society’s published Directory may nominate one of such Members to the Committee.
 Any member of the Committee may be appointed by the Committee to carry out specific tasks and be given an appropriate title.